 Definition of School Activity Funds

-School activity funds refer to all school funds including funds derived from fund-raising activities sponsored under the auspices of the school.
-Funds raised or received by organizations that do not come under the direct supervision of school authorities shall not be considered activity funds.
+School activity funds refer to all school funds including funds derived from fund-raising activities and Board approved fees sponsored under the auspices of the school by student clubs or student organizations.
+Funds raised or received by organizations that do not come under the direct supervision of school authorities shall not be considered school activity funds.

 FISCAL MANAGEMENT A04.312